kbase/narrative/docs/developer/data_import.md

 ### Configuring a new Bulk Import app
 The steps for adding a bulk import app to the configuration are fairly simple.
-1. Add the `app_info` object field as described above with a unique id.
+1. Add the `app_info` object field as described above, with a unique id.
-2. Add the new data type's id to `bulk_import_types`.
+2. Add the new data uploader's id to `bulk_import_types`.

-Be aware that as of Narrative 5.0.0 (with the bulk import app MVP), there are several issues to be aware of before adding a new bulk import app:
+Be aware that as of Narrative 5.0.0, there are several issues to be aware of before adding a new bulk import app:
-* Apps that parallelize themselves (e.g. make use of the KBParallel module, or otherwise create extra jobs in the Execution Engine) may not work, or may cause user deadlocking.
+* Apps that parallelize themselves (e.g. make use of the KBParallel module, or otherwise create extra jobs in the Execution Engine) may not work, or may cause a deadlock where no further app runs may be submitted by that user.
 These are not recommended for use.
 * Apps that make use of Grouped Parameters (the `"parameter-groups"` field in an app spec) will not work correctly in a Bulk Import cell.
 * Apps that require subobject selection may not work, and have not been tested in the Bulk Import cell.
-* Apps that require the use of a dynamic dropdown may not work as expected in a Bulk Import cell.
-This is especially apparent on page reload once a Bulk Import cell has been configured.
+* Apps that require the use of a dynamic dropdown (a select box that gets its available selections from a service) may not work as expected in a Bulk Import cell.